Fjuxx/pimatic-kodi/README.md

 ###TO DO
 - Add volume controls
-- fix for Soundcloud (this currently crashes Pimatic!)
-- Better updating for songs
-    - atm it will send a update request to Kodi when a notification happend.....
 - Check how it works with movies
-- Playing events. (for rules)

 - create new device (template)
 - better support for multimedia (now focused @ music)